Quitu culture: History

 The Quitu lived in an area surrounded by mountains, especially the massif formed by the Guagua and Ruco Pichincha volcanoes.
 The mountains were sacred to them.
 They established their burial or funeral centers on the plateau, and had most of their villages in the valleys.
 When they occupied this area, they used the Iñaquito lagoon.
 (In the 20th century, this was filled in and developed for an airport serving Quito.)

-Before the 21st century, little archeological evidence had been found associated with this people, and some historians doubted that they existed as a culture.
-According to Spanish Jesuit missionary and historian Juan de Velasco, in his book, Historia del Reino de Quito en la América meridional (1789), the Quitu were conquered by the Cara culture around 980 CE.
-He also referred to this people as Scyris, and said they may have been related to the Inca.
-He cited three other documents: "Las dos líneas de los Incas y de los Scyris, señores del Cuzco, y del Quito," by Fray Marcos de Niza, a Franciscan who accompanied Sebastián Benalcázar's conquest of Quito in 1533; "Las antigüedades del Perú," by Melchor Bravo de Saravia, an oidor (judge) of Lima; and "Guerras civiles del Inca Atahualpa con su hermano Atoco, llamado comúnmente Huáscar-Inca," by Jacinto Collahuaso, an eighteenth-century cacique of Ibarra (north of Quito), which are no longer available to scholars.
-Together, the two cultures formed the Quitu-Cara culture as the basis for the kingdom (or chiefdom) of Quito.

-But 20th-century historians Jacinto Jijón y Caamaño and Alfredo Pareja Diezcanseco contested that the Scyris existed and that they were related to the Inca.
-By then the Quitu-Cara were considered perhaps to be a legendary, pre-Hispanic kingdom to which people could refer for dreams of former glory.
-They did not find archeological evidence of Quitu remains.
+Around 1470 they were conquered by Topa Inca Yupanqui, who at the time was a general of his father Pachacuti.
+Later, under the reign of Huayna Capac, they revolted alongside the Cayambis, the Caranquis, the Pastos and the other ethnic groups of the far north.
+However the revolt was put down by the Inca.

-It was not until the early 21st century that a large Quitu funerary and ceremonial area was excavated in Quito.
+In the early 21st century a large Quitu funerary and ceremonial area was excavated in Quito.
 Archeologist Holguer Jara said this delay protected their artifacts for centuries from grave robbers, who are known to have depleted many other cultures of their valuable archeological remains, especially artifacts made of gold.
-But it also meant that archeologists and historians had learned little factual evidence about this culture.